glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 Start a new session by selecting "New session" from the "File" menu.

-Select "Linear synteny view" from the dropdown menu.
+Select and launch "Linear synteny view" from the dropdown menu.
 In row 1 select *Trichuris muris* and in row 2 *Trichuris trichiura*.
 Now the radio button "Existing track" should be checked and the available track should be "trichuris_muris_vs_trichuris_trichiura TBLASTX" that we loaded earlier.
 Click "Launch".
 The first view is fully zoomed out and saturated with synteny links.
 Click on "Open track selector" for the top track and check Annotation, do the same for the bottom track and also check the IsoSeq track.

+## Navigating the synteny view

 First let's explore some functionalities of the synteny view.
-In the *T muris* search box (the one on the left) go to region TMUE_LG2:18,440,431..18,443,422 and you should see a few synteny links.
+In the search box of *T. muris* (the one on the left) go to region TMUE_LG2:18,440,431..18,443,422 and you should see a few synteny links.
 Right-click on one of them and click on "Center on feature" to center both track on the region covered by this link.